Rajpratik71/Mininet-wiki/Mininet-VM-Images.md

 For your convenience, we provide pre-built VM images including Mininet and other useful software.
-The VM images are in zipped `.ovf` format (including `.vmdk` disk images), and should and should be usable with any modern x86 virtualization system.
+The VM images are in zipped `.ovf` format (including `.vmdk` disk images), and should be usable with any modern x86 virtualization system.
 Please read the instructions at http://mininet.org/download to find out how to use these VM images and/or install Mininet from source.

 _Note: The download will take some time; it’s 800MB - 1GB compressed._